 Picture this.
 You’ve just spent a long day plowing through emails and sitting through endless meetings when you get an email from your Realtor.

 You like her, but you’re still not quite 100% sold yet.
 Curious, you open the email and are presented with a wall of text.
 Do you read it or quickly close the tab and jump back on Instagram?

-If you’re anything like other human beings, that text looked like homework.
-More to the point it looked like totally OPTIONAL homework.
+If you’re anything like other human beings, then that text looked like homework.
+More to the point, it looked like totally optional homework.